Get free weekly resources from us!

 Activity 2

 Sometimes innovations emerge from problems or apparent failures.
 Form groups of three or four.
-Give everyone five minutes to think of and describe in writing a life or leadership lesson learned from failure.
-Ask participants to describe how these lessons changed how they responded to similar circumstances later.
+Give everyone five minutes to think of and jot down notes about a life or leadership lesson learned from failure.
+Ask participants to describe how these lessons changed the way they responded to similar circumstances later.
 Give members of each group 10 minutes to share this information with one another.
-If you have more than two groups, you might ask each to choose one story to share with the rest of the staff.
+If you have more than two groups, wrap up with having each group choose one story to share with the larger group.

 Activity 3

-Try the following activity with members of your team to impress upon them the importance of remaining observant and aware of changing conditions.
+Try the following activity with members of your team to highlight the importance of remaining observant and aware of changing conditions.

 Want more articles for children’s ministry leaders?
 Check these out.